Simon Sharpe and Five Times Faster

 In a static, equilibrium-based economy, burden-sharing emissions reductions is a negative-sum game.
 Zero-sum game is a mathematical representation in game theory and economic theory of a situation that involves two competing entities, where the result is an advantage for one side and an equivalent loss for the other.
 Nobody wants to lose or pay the piper.

-However, the real economy is dynamic, not static.
+The real economy is dynamic, not static.
 When clean technologies enter the steep portion of the S-curve—where deployment accelerates, costs fall rapidly through learning and scale, and complementary systems mature—emissions reductions become a positive-sum outcome.
 Each additional adopter expands markets, lowers costs globally, and increases the returns to cooperation.

 To focus on that S-curve, we must: